angrykim/agusmakmun.github.io/_posts/2018-08-09-Basic graph analytics (5).md

 <center><img src="/static/img/community_basis_network_1.png" width="85%"></center>

-The left picture is a month network graph and the right is the one that i applied "Modularity" to the network graph to figure out how many communities it is.
+The left picture is the network graph and the right is the same one with Modularity applied.

-   - The number of communities : 1,499
+   - `The number of communities: 1,499`

-   - Modularity : 0.991
+   - `Modularity: 0.991`

 Once we compute the modularity, What's next is to find out the nodes with events of some nature constitute the community.